mdn/content/files/en-us/mozilla/add-ons/webextensions/manifest.json/host_permissions/index.md

 The extra privileges include:

-- [XMLHttpRequest](/en-US/docs/Web/API/XMLHttpRequest) and [fetch](/en-US/docs/Web/API/Fetch_API) access to those origins without cross-origin restrictions (even for requests made from content scripts)
+- [XMLHttpRequest](/en-US/docs/Web/API/XMLHttpRequest) and [fetch](/en-US/docs/Web/API/Fetch_API) access to those origins without cross-origin restrictions (though not for requests from content scripts, as was the case in Manifest V2).
-- the ability to read tab-specific metadata without the "tabs" permission, such as the `url`, `title`, and `favIconUrl` properties of {{WebExtAPIRef("tabs.Tab")}} objects
+- the ability to read tab-specific metadata without the "tabs" permission, such as the `url`, `title`, and `favIconUrl` properties of {{WebExtAPIRef("tabs.Tab")}} objects.
-- the ability to inject scripts programmatically (using {{webextAPIref("tabs/executeScript", "tabs.executeScript()")}}) into pages served from those origins
+- the ability to inject scripts programmatically (using {{webextAPIref("tabs/executeScript", "tabs.executeScript()")}}) into pages served from those origins.
-- the ability to receive events from the {{webextAPIref("webrequest")}} API for these hosts
+- the ability to receive events from the {{webextAPIref("webrequest")}} API for these hosts.e
 - the ability to access cookies for that host using the {{webextAPIref("cookies")}} API, as long as the `"cookies"` API permission is also included.
 - bypassing tracking protection for extension pages where a host is specified as a full domain or with wildcards.
-Content scripts, however, can only bypass tracking protection for hosts specified with a full domain.

 In Firefox extensions get host permissions for their origin, which is of the form: